basilecollet/soundscape/README.md

 ## 📄 License

-This project is proprietary software.
-All rights reserved.
+This project is proprietary software made publicly available for demonstration and portfolio purposes only.

+**Permitted**: Viewing, reading, and learning from the code
+**Prohibited**: Cloning, copying, modifying, or using any part of this code in other projects

+See [LICENSE](LICENSE) for complete terms.

 ## 👥 Team